-- For the second quarter of 2021 the business had positive net trade flows despite the outflows and withdrawals in some of the locations caused by the turbulence and political uncertainty.
-Managed balances reached a growth of over 30%. - The moderate recovery of the financial markets and the digital proximity strategies that allowed us to foster commercial activity despite the confinement, continue to drive growth in these segments, achieving double-digit fee income growth.
+- Clients continue to find in the portfolios offered by these segments, attractive investment and savings alternatives; for the third quarter of 2021 the business had positive net commercial flows despite the outflows and withdrawals in some of the locations caused by the turbulence and political uncertainty.
+Managed balances reached a growth of over 11.3%. - The moderate recovery of the financial markets and the digital proximity strategies that allowed us to foster commercial activity despite the confinement, continue to drive growth in these segments, achieving double-digit fee income growth.

-The first quarter in all businesses was also characterized by a moderate execution of expenses, which places this item below budget, and at lower levels than in the same period of 2020.
+Business was characterized by a moderate execution of expenses, which places this item below budget, and with a growth of 4.8% due to the gradual reactivation of operations.